Grading FAQ

 How do I submit a grade change?

 Log into MySUNYEmpire.
-Select Self-Service Banner.
+Select SSB.
 Select Faculty Services.
 Submit Grade Changes.

 Faculty Self Service Banner with Submit Grade Changes highlighted